emmanuel-bv/iotedge-iva-nano/AtHomeWorkshopInstructions.md

 ![Jupyter Notebook](./assets/JupyterNotebook.png "Jetson Nano controlled by a Jupyter Notebook via the USB Device Mode")

-- **Connect your Jetson Nano to the internet**: Either use an ethernet connection, in which case you can skip this section or connect your device to WiFi using the above USB Device Mode terminal:
+- **Connect your Jetson Nano to the internet**: Either use an ethernet connection, in which case you can skip this section or *if your device supports WiFi* (which is not out-of-the-box for standard dev kits) connect it to WiFi with the following commands from the USB Device Mode terminal:

-    To connect your Jetson to a WiFi network from a terminal, follow these steps

     1. Re-scan available WiFi networks